23 Restaurant Marketing Ideas to Drive Revenue and Loyalty

 Don’t miss the chance to convert unhappy reviewers into happy ones.
 Use your responses to convince potential first-time customers that your business takes guest experience seriously.
 Platforms like SevenRooms make it easy to stay on top of reviews by aggregating Google, Yelp, Facebook, TripAdvisor, and other reviews in a daily email digest.

-92% of diners use search engines to find restaurants.
-With numbers like that, optimizing your digital front door on Google is one of the most impactful marketing moves you can make.
-Small changes, like updating your hours of operation and making sure your address and restaurant description are correct, can have a big impact when a guest is searching for you online.
+Our research revealed that at least 33% of diners primarily use search engines to find and book restaurants.
+Optimizing your Google business listing is one of the most impactful marketing moves you can make.
+Small changes, like updating your hours of operation and making sure your address, phone number and restaurant description are correct, can have a big impact when a guest is searching for you online.

 Good restaurant marketing is all about driving awareness for your brand.
-Have an upcoming event, exciting promotion, soon-to-be opened restaurant, or a new chef?
+Have an upcoming event, exciting promotion, a soon-to-be-opened restaurant, or a new chef?
 Share it with local publications and even some of the bigger players – like The Infatuation and Eater.
-You’d be surprised how much buzz they can generate, helping drum up excitement for your latest offering.
+You’d be surprised how much buzz press publications can generate, helping drum up excitement for your latest offering.

 When reaching out, always include the following in your pitch:

 Details on the event, promotion, new opening or chef

 Photos for the reporter to use in the story

 A unique angle on what makes this story special